-This device is an USB-controlled watchdog timer.
+This device is a USB-controlled watchdog timer.
 When installed across a DC power cable, it can cut and restore the power whenever the control application fails to contact it.

 The typical application is to power-cycle a crashed computer.
-As long the control application running on the the computer contacts the device on a regular basis, the power stays on.
-If, for some reason, the application stops to contact the device, the power will be cut for a short time.
-The will cause the computer to reboot.
+As long as the control application running on the the computer contacts the device on a regular basis, the power stays on.
+If, for some reason, the application stops contacting the device, the power is cut for a short time.
+This causes the computer to reboot.

-This device can also be used as a cheap solid-state relay.
-Please note that this device is not isolated: the output and the USB share the same ground.
+You can also use this device as a cheap solid-state relay.
+Please note that this device is not insulated: the output and the USB share the same ground.

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-n and to a GSM network using a YoctoHub-GSM.

 USB cables and enclosures to be ordered separately.

 Since this device is powered by USB 5V